Top 10 Greatest Musicians of All Time

 The Top Ten

 Paul McCartney Sir James Paul McCartney (born 18 June 1942) is an English singer-songwriter, multi-instrumentalist, and composer.
-With John Lennon, George Harrison, and Ringo Starr, he gained worldwide fame with the rock band the Beatles, one of the most popular and influential groups in the history of pop and rock... read more
+With John Lennon, George Harrison, and Ringo Starr, he gained worldwide fame as a member of the rock band The Beatles, one of the most popular and influential groups in the history of pop... read more

 This man is the greatest musician in modern times.
 I get annoyed when I read that people believe MJ is a greater artist than the Beatles, Dylan, Stones, and so on.
 These people often prefer MJ's music and can't separate the two different things.